First Russian circumnavigation: Shared voyage to Hawaii

-Neva remained on Hawaiian islands until June 16.
-After landing ashore, the crew found out that Englishman Jung led all local businesses because a local leader moved to Oahu.
-On June 12 both sides started the bargaining round.
-The crew bought two pigs and different roots in exchange for two axes and three bottles of rum.
-Officers and sailors actively bought various local handicrafts.
-Aborigines usually traded for textile, even for canvases.
-Aborigines claimed that Jung prohibited to sell pigs, however, despite the prohibition, Hawaiian foreman brought up two big pigs, two piggies, two goats and 10 hens, a barrel of sweet potatoes, as well as taro, coconuts and sugarcane.
+The Neva remained in Hawaii until June 16.
+After landing, the crew discovered an Englishman, Jung, who led all local businesses because the local leader had moved to Oahu.
+On June 12, negotiations began.
+The crew bought two pigs and some roots in exchange for axes and rum.
+Officers and sailors bought various local crafts.
+The native Hawaiians claimed that Jung banned the sale of pigs.
+However, despite the prohibition, the Hawaiian foreman offered pigs, goats, hens, and a barrel of sweet potatoes, as well as taro, coconuts, and sugarcane.
 Lisyansky prohibited women from entering the ship.
-This time aborigines also willingly bought strip iron.
-At the evening, Lisyansky visited the place of Cooks' death, pagan church, the local leader's house, and the shipyard, where locals were completing the construction of a double canoe.
-Leader imposed on the Russians taboo.
-Thus the locals stayed away from them.
-Bargain continued until June 13 and June 14, then, finally, Jung arrived at the vessels – it turned out to be that he was not notified about the Russian presence.
-Lisyansky did not invite him for a dinner, after that Englishman became nice, gave two big pigs to the crew and tried to make his best to make amends for his impoliteness.
-He brought the officers back to the place where Cook died, where he conducted a short but detailed tour for the group.
-On June 15 American fishers arrived to Neva and notified the commander about the battle of Sitka.
-On June 16 the crews managed to buy 8 pigs (4 from Jung and 4 from the Hawaiian foreman) in exchange for a canvas.
-After that, Lisyansky counted that there should be enough provision to make it to Alaska.
-On June 17 Neva anchored and headed towards the island of Maui.
-After visiting Kauai, on June 20 Lisyansky directly set the route to Unalaska Island.
+Lisyansky visited the place of Cook's death, a local temple, the local leader's house, and the shipyard, where locals were completing the construction of a double canoe.

+Since the local leader imposed a taboo on the Russians, the locals stayed away from them.
+On June 14, Jung arrived at the vessels, but it turned out that he had not been notified about the Russians' presence.
+Lisyansky did not invite him for dinner.
+After that, the Englishman gifted two large pigs to the crew and tried to make amends for his impoliteness, even conducting a detailed tour for the group.
+On June 15, American fishermen approached the Neva and notified the commander about the battle of Sitka.
+On June 16, the crew bought 8 pigs from Jung and 4 from the Hawaiian foreman in exchange for a canvas.
+After that, Lisyansky calculated that they could reach Alaska.
+On June 17, the Neva sailed for Maui.
+After visiting Kauai on June 20, Lisyansky set the route to Unalaska Island.